Provision Masked VDBs¶

 - Select More Accurate and Next.

-- Select desired refresh point snapshot or click the eye icon to choose Latest available range, A point in time, or An SCN to refresh from.
+- Select the desired refresh point snapshot or click the eye icon to choose the latest available range, A point in time, or An SCN to refresh from.

 - Click Next.